Steven-Ang/Log-Analysis/README.md

 4. Opening the software is not required, vagrant will do the work for it.

 ### Guide on Vagrant:
-1. Visit this [link]((https://www.vagrantup.com/downloads.html), find the package that is proper for your operating system and download it.
+1. Visit this [link](https://www.vagrantup.com/downloads.html), find the package that is proper for your operating system and download it.
 2. Once it's finished, click on it.
 3. Follow the instructions provided by the wizard.
-4. To check if it's successfully installed into your computer, open your terimal and type the following `vagrant --version`.
+4. To check if it's successfully installed into your computer, open your terminal and type the following `vagrant --version`.
 5. The rest of it will be cover in the **How To Run The Program** section.

 # SQL Views: